-The Ohio LinuxFest is dedicated to making Open Source open to everyone and the conference a safe place for all.
+The Ohio LinuxFest Corporation and is dedicated to making Open Source open to everyone and the conference a safe place for all.
 We do not discriminate based on ethnic background, religion, gender, sexuality, body shape, disability, or even what operating system you use.
 We do not tolerate harassment based on discrimination.

 We insist that all participants and attendees adhere to a civil demeanor at all times.
-This includes refraining from inappropriate language, comments and behaviour.
+This includes refraining from inappropriate language, comments and behavior.
 This includes, but is not limited to: sexually oriented language and images, unwanted attention, threatening behavior, physical assault, theft.

 We refuse to work with businesses who openly tolerate discrimination or harassment of others, or display inappropriate images or language.
 Sponsors in our Expo are also held to this standard.